RethinkWhat/CS211_9342_Ramonsters/README.md

 The data set utilized in this project are random generated integers that adheres to the input sizes required to be processed.
 For the best-case analysis, the generated integers are sorted already.
 For the worst-case analysis, the generated data set is arranged in descending order.
 For the average-case analysis, the dataset is generated and arranged randomly.

 ## Authors
-Show your appreciation to those who have contributed to the project.

 ## License
 This project is for academic purposes only.